MASTERS ’20: A brief look at the 2nd round from Augusta

 TRAILING: Patrick Cantlay (66) and Sungjae Im (70) were at 136.

 DELAYS: The Masters is behind because of a nearly three-hour delay at the start of the tournament.
-The third round hopes to resume at 10:30 a.m. and should be completed by Saturday.
+The third round hopes to begin at 10:30 a.m. and should be completed by Saturday.

 TIGER TALES: Defending champion Tiger Woods was at even for the day through 10 holes and five shots behind.
 His two birdies were on both par 5s on the front nine.

 MASTERS RECORD: Bernhard Langer will make the cut at 3-under 141.
-At 63, he is the oldest player to make the cut in tournament history.
+At 63, he’ll be the oldest player to make the cut in tournament history, breaking the mark set by Tommy Aaron in 2000.

 SHOT OF THE DAY: Justin Thomas hit a pitch from pine straw left of the eighth green that rolled over the huge mounds, past the pin, and then rolled down another slope toward the hole for a short birdie putt.